 To stay up-to-date on Seattle University's environmental justice and sustainability efforts.

-How can Nicaraguan coffee growers protect streams through on-farm wastewater treatment?
+How can Nicaraguan coffee farmers protect streams through on-farm wastewater treatment?
 How is the electric car boom affecting the nation’s power grid?
-What is “climate justice” and how does it connect to racism and colonialism?
+What are the implications of “climate justice” for the rich and the poor?

 Seattle University students and faculty are researching these questions and more at our Center for Environmental Justice and Sustainability (CEJS).
 Our mission is to support interdisciplinary scholarship, teaching, and learning in environmental justice and sustainability.

 CEJS has supported 24 faculty and student fellows since 2013.
-The interdisciplinary projects are from a variety of disciplinary perspectives including: business, theology, chemistry, philosophy, physics, nursing, engineering, and education Read more.
+The interdisciplinary projects are from a variety of disciplinary perspectives including: business, theology, chemistry, philosophy, nursing, engineering and education Read more.
 Our biennial conference connects researchers, businesses, and communities that are tackling environmental justice and sustainability issues.
 Read more.

-We co-sponsor lectures, workshops, and symposia.
-During the 2014 fall quarter we will offer a faculty workshop on the pedagogy of environmental justice.
-Read more.
-The Center serves as a clearinghouse for environmental justice and sustainability research, courses and faculty experts.
+We sponsor lectures and workshops, and serve as a clearinghouse for environmental justice and sustainability research, courses and faculty experts.

 Located just a seven-minute walk from the heart of campus, CEJS is located in the Bullitt Center, the greenest commercial office building in the world.
 Come tour the composting toilets, gray water treatment wetland, and the building’s irresistible staircase.
-Read more.Our partnership with the Bullitt Foundation has provided hands-on learning for Seattle University environmental engineering students who have tested the water quality in the Bullitt Center’s gray water treatment wetland to evaluate its performance.
+Read more.Our partnership with Bailey Gatzert Elementary School provides books and tutoring for the after-school reading program.
+Read more.